Santo Domingo Church (Quezon City)

-This is the sixth church complex that has served as the motherhouse or headquarters of the Dominican Order of the Philippines.
-The Dominicans were one of the "pioneering missionaries" of the Philippines.
-The motherhouse was transferred to the Quezon City location after the Manila location was destroyed during World War II in the Philippines.
+The church complex serves as the motherhouse or headquarters of the Dominican Order of the Philippines.
+Originally located in Intramuros in the city of Manila, the church was transferred to its present location in Quezon City after the Second World War.

-Previous church buildings

-Prior to its current location, the Dominican Order in the Philippines were headquartered in the city of Manila.
-They had five church buildings, each destroyed by fire, earthquakes, and lastly, bombardment from Imperial Japanese forces during World War II.

-Early church (1587)
+History

 The first Catholic missionaries to arrive in Manila were Spanish Augustinians who came in 1571 with Miguel López de Legazpi.
 The Franciscans came a few years later, in 1578.
 It was in 1587 that the first Dominicans arrived in Manila from Cádiz in Spain.
 They were welcomed by Domingo Salazar OP, the first Bishop of Manila.
 The order temporarily stayed at the Franciscan convent in Manila while some of them were sent north to Pangasinan and west to Bataan to begin missionary work.

+Prior to its relocation, the original church in Intramuros consisted of five structures, each destroyed by fire, earthquakes, and lastly, bombardment from Imperial Japanese forces during World War II.

+First church (1587–1589)

 Salazar sponsored 3,000 pesos for the construction of the church and 300 pesos for the purchase of land.
 On January 1, 1588, the church (made of light materials) was inaugurated and it enshrined an image of Our Lady of the Rosary from Mexico.

-Second church (1592)
+Second church (1592–1603)

 In 1589, the church was partially destroyed by an earthquake.
 As the roof had collapsed, the Dominicans decided to build a larger church made of stronger material.
 Through the direction of Father Alonzo Jiménez, the second church was made from stone.
 Contributions were given by María Pérez, Captain Domingo Mendiola, and a certain Captain Castillo.
 The church was inaugurated on April 9, 1592.
+It was destroyed by a fire on April 30, 1603, which also destroyed a third of the walled city of Intramuros.

 Third church (early 17th century)

-A fire on April 30, 1603 destroyed a third of a city, including the church and its convent.
-Almost immediately after the blaze, a bigger and costlier third church was built.
+Almost immediately after the 1603 fire, a bigger and costlier third church was built.
 It contained a stone vault as precaution against fire and earthquake; and donations were used to fund construction.
 Though made of stone, it was destroyed by another earthquake on November 30, 1645, leaving only the high altar standing.